 ARGENTIÈRE TO COL DE LA FORCLAZ

-You'll start the day with a bus from Chamonix to Argentiere.
-From there, you'll hike up through a forest to Le Tour and gain the view of what you will tackle for the day - Col de Balme.
+You'll start the day with a bus from Chamonix to Argentière.
+From there, you'll hike up through a forest to Le Tour and catch a view of what you will tackle for the day: Col de Balme.
 On the other side lies Switzerland and your road to Zermatt.
 To save your legs the ascent, you do have the option of taking the cable car at Le Tour to Charamillon, and then the chairlift to Autannes, which takes you very close to Col de Balme.
 Once at the col, you've reached your first border and now stand firmly in Switzerland.
 There is an old shelter which, although in a privileged position, is run down and not always staffed.
 Continue down into Switzerland and to your accommodation at Col de la Forclaz.

 COL DE LA FORCLAZ TO CHAMPEX

-The higher route, passing through Fenetre d’Arpette (2,666 meters) should only be attempted in good weather.
-On the descent from the Col, there is some scrambling necessary and there is loose scree to deal with.
+The higher route, passing through Fenêtre d’Arpette (8,747 feet / 2,666 meters) should only be attempted in good weather.
+On the descent from the col, there is some scrambling necessary and there is loose scree to deal with.
 Caution is advised.
 Still, the route has an amazing view or “window” onto a different landscape when you finally reach the top.
-Also, there is the view of Trient Glacier which is quite beautiful, although it is shrinking in size.
+Also, there is the view of Trient Glacier, which is quite beautiful, although it is shrinking in size.